SS Columbia Eagle incident: Timeline of the mutiny

-McKay and Glatkowski had been planning the operation for some time but had little plan with the exception of bringing a gun on board.
+McKay and Glatkowski had been considering the operation for some time but had little in the way of a plan with the exception of bringing a gun on board.

 On 14 March 1970, McKay and Glatkowski used guns they had smuggled aboard to seize control of their ship, SS Columbia Eagle, in the first armed mutiny aboard an American ship in 150 years.
 The ship had been sailing on a Department of Defense supply charter carrying Napalm to the U.S. Air Force bases in Thailand for use in the Vietnam War.

 McKay and Glatowski had planned their action to ensure that they would involve the least amount of crew members, knowing full well that they were risking their freedom if not their lives.
-In order to give themselves the maximum amount of time to secure the ship and their freedom, they planned their action right after the daily radio-communication of the ship's location, ensuring they had 24h before anyone would notice the ship's change of course.
+In order to give themselves the maximum amount of time to secure the ship and their freedom, they planned their action to take place immediately after the daily radio communication of the ship's location, ensuring they had 24 hours before the ship's change of course would be officially noticed.

-In order to involve the least amount of crew member during the operation, McKay and Glatkowski decided that triggering fire drill would be a good time to get most of the crew off board the ship.
-After triggering the fire alarm, all but a few members of the crew took position into life boats, as per fire protocol.
-McKay and Glatowski then took the captain hostage and, claiming that they had a live bomb on board the ship, they requested that the captain orders severing the life boat lines, leaving 24 of the crewmen in the lifeboats.
-McKay and Glatowski had planned their action right after the daily radio-communication of the ship's location to ensure that the crew on the life boats would be found and rescued.
-The ship's cargo, 3,500 500-pound bombs and 1,225 750-pound bombs, provided leverage and credibility to the bomb threat.
+In order to involve the fewest crew members during the mutiny, McKay and Glatkowski decided that triggering a fire drill would be a good time to get most of the crew off board the ship.
+After triggering the fire alarm, all but a few crew members took position in lifeboats, as per fire protocol.
+McKay and Glatowski then took the captain hostage and, claiming that they had a live bomb on board the ship, they demanded that the captain order severing the lifeboat lines, leaving 24 of the crewmen in the lifeboats.
+By taking action right after the daily radio communication of the ship's location they ensured that the crew on the lifeboats would be found and rescued.
+The ship's cargo, 3,500 500-pound bombs, and 1,225 750-pound bombs, provided leverage and credibility to the bomb threat.

 When the crewmen departed in lifeboats, an SOS was transmitted.
 A Lockheed P-3B from VP-1 Crew 6, the "Scalf Hunters", operating from U-Tapao Royal Thai Navy Airfield, Thailand, was directed to launch a search and rescue (SAR) mission to find the SS Columbia Eagle and assist as needed.
-Upon arrival at the ship, they found a small crew and the presence of small arms, and immediately reported their assessment that the ship had been hijacked and was heading for Cambodia.
+Upon arrival at the ship, they found a small crew and the presence of small arms and immediately reported their assessment that the ship had been hijacked and was heading for Cambodia.
 Crew 6 maintained communications and status reporting until the ship anchored in Cambodian waters.
-Afterwards, they were relieved and other P-3 Orion aircrews kept the Columbia Eagle under constant surveillance from outside Cambodian territorial waters.
+Afterward, they were relieved and other P-3 Orion aircrews kept the Columbia Eagle under constant surveillance from outside Cambodian territorial waters.